coachCindy/cindydk-6cf1b/content/pages/index.md

       - content: >
           We chose Cindy as our relationship coach to gain clarity on where we wanted our relationship to go.
-Cindy was very tentative, listened and guided us through the process.
+Cindy was very tentative, listened and guided us through the process - even when emotions ran high.
 We ended the conversation with an accountability assignment designed to manifest our goals for the future.
 We will be hiring Cindy again and would strongly recommend anyone who needs a push to act on their goals to do the same.

           **T. & G**., *a couple in everyday gridlock*